Main content | back to top

 In a region renowned for its natural beauty, his ferry is doing its small part to reduce emissions of sulphur dioxide and some other pollutants.
 The Mastrafjord’s big engines use liquefied natural gas, or LNG.

 The ferry is one of several dozen LNG-powered ships plying the coastal waters off Norway.
-They are part of a growing wave of the future; a wave driven partly by emissions regulations coming into force in the next few years.
+They are part of a growing wave of the future; a wave driven partly by emissions regulations.